Akira0610/EQ-ImpactMap/README.md

   - Map generation: `map_generator.py`
 ### Fronted Interactionand Search
   - `main.js` handles the search form, client‑side validation, and API calls.
   - User queries trigger map refreshes with filtered data.
+### Periodic Updates and Data Synchronization
+  - Please manually launch the Java file to trigger automatic updates.
+If you need to modify the crawling scope, recompile it first and then restart.

 ---
 ## System Architecture